SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: SDTrack Pipeline

 Before feeding them into the SNN Transformer Module, they are split back to their original positions prior to entering the SNN Conv Module and tokenized.
-SNN Transformer Block can be written as
+The SNN Transformer Block is formulated as follows

 The SNN Self-Attention (SSA) module enables tokens with high-level features from both template and search regions to interact through correlation operations, extracting target-oriented features.
 The input token sequence is transformed into Query ($\mathbf{Q_s}$), Key ($\mathbf{K_s}$), and Value ($\mathbf{V_s}$) spikes through three learnable linear matrices.
 The correlation operation process can be described as